-The challenges your child faces during the holidays often depend on her age.
-You can help by understanding your child’s developmental level and the special issues she may confront at this time.
+The challenges a child faces during the holidays often depend on his or her age.
+You can help by understanding your child’s developmental level and the special issues he or she may confront at this time.

 Preschool children tend to think in terms of good and bad.
 They may see the dietary restrictions and treatment of diabetes as punishment for something they have done.
 Therefore, your challenge is to ensure that the holidays are positive.
 Here are some tips: